At a Glance

 - accept transfers from live agents to handle parts of an inbound or outbound call

-- handle sessions of other media types such as email and text messaging using SCC’s Text to Speech/ Speech Recognition features.
+- handle sessions on other media channels such as email and text messaging using SCC’s Text to Speech/ Speech Recognition features.

 Agent transfer to IVR system

 Call center agents can transfer calls to the IVR phone system mid-conversation to take some of the strain of repetitive tasks, or handle a particular process, for example:

 - to present mandatory terms of business and capture an ‘accept’ response

 - to take payment details for PCI compliance where sensitive customer information, e.g. account passwords, must not be revealed to the agent handling the call.

 On completion, the IVR application can then pass the call back to the original agent.

 IVR scripting is designed using the drag-and-drop tool within Softdial Scripter™.
 To create a script, the user simply drags appropriate logic blocks, or ‘steps’, onto the design area and connects them together to form a flow.

 Below is an IVR call center script example, using a few standard steps from over 50 provided.